 Broadcast credits include BBC Radio 2's "Friday Night Is Music Night" and BBC Radio 3’s “In Tune”; recording credits include projects as diverse as film work including “The Hobbit – An Unexpected Journey”; Aled Jones’ “The Christmas Album”, a duo folk album with BBC Young Tradition award winning accordionist Luke Daniels and two albums with Brazilian group Caratinga.

 Jonathan is also a composer and arranger.
-He has a long association with MD Callum Mcleod, arranging and orchestrating for artists including Michael Ball (2001-) and for Ball & Boe (2016-2017).
+He has a long association with MD Callum Mcleod, arranging and orchestrating for artists including Michael Ball (2001-) and for Ball & Boe (2016-).
+He has written strings and other arrangements for artists including Tom Odell, Gregory Porter and Charlotte Church.
 He also worked as score editor for Erdal Kizalcay (ex-David Bowie)’s orchestral concert/DVD tribute to Turkish singing legend Sezen Aksu (Erdal Kizalcay/Royal Philharmonic Orchestra).

 His concert arrangements have also been performed by artists including Joanna MacGregor, Adrian Brendel and Joanna Strand and his solo guitar compositions “Ten Studies” and “Three Rhapsodies” are published by Berben Edizione.